Code-Institute-Submissions/Chloe-O-C-O-O-K-Milestone-Project-3/README.md

 ## Returning Time Visitor Goals & Frequent Time Visitor Goals

 - I want to return to the site and log in
+- I want a place to keep a record of my own recipes
 - I want to be able to view my recipes on my own profile page, separate to other user's recipes
 - I want to easily add, edit and delete my own recipes
 - I want to search the recipe database using keywords, recipe names and by course i.e. Breakfast, Lunch, Dinner

 ## Design

+ - Jinja templating used to create a 'base.html' template which helps keep consistency across the site's pages

 ## Colour Scheme